Home > Outdoor

 (Photo/Iryna Kalamurza)

 Many of these tents tend to be light enough to carry for an overnight or weekend backpacking trip.
 But they’re not ideal for long-distance hikes.
+Some of them will be too heavy to carry beyond a car camping site.

-For those who car camp regularly but want to hit the trail from time to time, a camping tent is a strong option.
+For those who car camp regularly but want to hit the trail from time to time, a lighter camping tent is a strong option.
 Two- and three-person tents weighing 4-6 pounds will work for almost anyone who just wants to drive to a campsite for an evening or a few.

 Backpacking Tents: How to Choose